IstiCusi/phonon-tensor/README.md

 community for developing and maintaining such a powerful tool.
 More information about TensorFlow and its license can be found at <https://www.tensorflow.org>.

-### LunaVim: LunaVim, a configuration framework for Neovim, is integrated into
+### LunarVim: LunarVim, a configuration framework for Neovim, is integrated into

 our development environment to enhance productivity and usability for coding.
-LunaVim is built on top of Neovim and is freely available under the open-source license.
-We thank the LunaVim and Neovim teams for providing such a versatile and powerful tool for developers.
-Further details about LunaVim and its licensing can be accessed at <https://github.com/LunarVim/LunarVim>.
+LunarVim is built on top of Neovim and is freely available under the open-source license.
+We thank the LunarVim and Neovim teams for providing such a versatile and powerful tool for developers.
+Further details about LunarVim and its licensing can be accessed at <https://github.com/LunarVim/LunarVim>.

-### Neovim: As the core upon which LunaVim is built, Neovim is an extension of
+### Neovim: As the core upon which LunarVim is built, Neovim is an extension of

 Vim aiming to improve user experience, plugins, and GUIs.
 Neovim is open-source software and is available under the Apache License 2.0.
 Appreciation goes to